tv42/troops/README.rst

 	git push ubuntu@shellbox-1:/var/lib/troops/repo/main.git master

 This will trigger a run, and the output of that will be shown to you.
-This let's you do push-style deploys fairly nicely.
+This lets you do push-style deploys fairly nicely.

 The pull deployment model